Buckland, Gloucestershire: The Thynnes

 Christian Gresham married Sir John Thynne in 1549, just before her father died.
 John Thynne was steward to the Duke of Somerset, and even before this advantageous marriage was gaining preferments and amassing a considerable fortune.
-Christian died before 1566, leaving 9 children, and Sir John married again.
+Christian died before 1566, leaving nine children, and Sir John married again.
 He had by this time acquired a vast estate at Longleat and began the long task of building his mansion.
 His eldest son, also John, received his maternal inheritance, including Buckland, in 1579 on the death of Christian's father, but within a year his own father died, and he was master of Longleat.
 His son Thomas inherited the Longleat and Gloucestershire estates when the younger Sir John died in 1604.

-Tangible evidence of the Thynnes at Buckland occurs over a hundred year's later.
+Tangible evidence of the Thynnes at Buckland occurs over a hundred years later.
 Thomas's third son, Henry Frederick, had three sons, the second of whom, James Thynne of Buckland, had become the lord of the manor, and appears to have been resident in the village.
 He is credited with renewing the wainscotting, pews and pulpit in the Church.
 He died unmarried, aged 66, in 1709, and a memorial in St Michael's Church records how he left his 'large personal estate to pious uses', and his lands to his nephew, Thomas Thynne.
-Thomas, as third son of a third son, would have had few expectations of inheritance.
-However his uncle (the 1st Viscount Weymouth, James' elder brother) had inherited Longleat when another Thomas Thynne was assassinated in Pall Mall in 1682, and when Henry, the heir, died without sons in 1708, Thomas, who erected the Buckland monument, had become heir to the entire Longleat estate.
-Tragically he died a year after James, in 1710, a month before his son was born, The baby Thomas became heir to Longleat, and became 2nd Viscount Weymouth, inheriting the Longleat estates aged just 4, when his great uncle, the 1st Viscount, died.
+Thomas, as the third son of a third son, would have had few expectations of inheritance.
+However, his uncle (the 1st Viscount Weymouth, James' elder brother) had inherited Longleat when another Thomas Thynne was assassinated in Pall Mall in 1682, and when Henry, the heir, died without sons in 1708, Thomas, who erected the Buckland monument, had become heir to the entire Longleat estate.
+He died a year after James, in 1710, a month before his son was born.
+The baby Thomas became heir to Longleat, and became 2nd Viscount Weymouth, inheriting the Longleat estates aged just 4, when his great uncle, the 1st Viscount, died.
 The manor of Buckland was thus re-united with the Longleat estates, and Thomas's son, the 3rd Viscount, was made 1st Marquis of Bath in 1789.

+In 1715 Bernard Granville, a maternal cousin of the Thynne family and father of Mary Delany retired to the manor from London and is buried in a Grade 2 listed tomb in the churchyard.